canonical-web-and-design/practices/coding/javascript.md

 We use the [Jest](https://jestjs.io) unittest framework.

-#### General Testing Principals
+#### General Testing Advice
-  * Avoid setting up state in `beforeEach`.
+* Avoid setting up state (fixtures, mocks) in `beforeEach`.
 It should be clear from reading a test in isolation what state it is in.
-  * Use test factories to reduce boilerplate for commonly instantiated objects.
+This pattern creates a number of issues:
+  * The developer must look in more than one place to understand the test.
+  * As the test suite grows, developers may add fixtures to `beforeEach` that are only used by a subset of tests, and then the onnus is on the developer to understand whether that fixture is relevant for the test they are reading.
+  * A developer may want a fixture in a *similar* state to one already defined in `beforeEach` and chooses to mutate it in their test, reducing clarity.
 * Don't test external code/libraries.

 #### Testing React
 * Tests should be collocated with their component in the same directory (MyComponent.js should have a corresponding MyComponent.test.js)
 * If a component seems difficult to test, it might indicate that it needs to be further decomposed into smaller components.
 * Unittests should test component behaviour, rather than explicit rendering.
 Typically you want to test state changes, that handlers are called with appropriate arguments, and any internal logic.
 * [Jest snapshots](https://jestjs.io/docs/en/snapshot-testing) are ideal for catching regressions in component output/rendering.
 If you are reviewing a branch, do take care to inspect the snapshot diffs.
 Snapshot tests should compliment unit tests rather than replace them, as unit tests better describe the intended behaviour and output of a component.
 * Favour testing components in isolation where possible (use enzyme's `shallow` over `mount` where possible).

 ##### Redux
   * Connected components (redux containers) should be tested using [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store).